Akselera Tech

 3+ seconds40-53% of visitors leaveGoogle/Incremys

-For a service business spending $3,000/month on Google Ads at a 7.52% average conversion rate, a 1-second delay means roughly 45 fewer leads per month.
-At a $70 cost per lead, that is $3,150 in wasted potential.
+For a service business spending $3,000/month at a 7.52% conversion rate, a 1-second delay means roughly 45 fewer leads per month.
+At $70 per lead, that's $3,150 in wasted potential.

 Speed Optimization Checklist